ARCHIVED-mean-stack/session-8/README.md

 ###Define Data Models

 Create a new folder called models and add a new file pirate.js for our Pirate Model.

+Require Mongoose into this file, and create a new Schema object:

 ```js
 var mongoose = require('mongoose'),